Using smart temperature sensors to increase profitability during the winter

 These conditions typically do not go away once the holidays conclude.
 Typically, January brings the lowest rate of consumer spending across the board.
 People find themselves recovering from the financial burdens of the end of the previous year and begin paying off their credit cards rather than going out to eat.

-The US’s electric grid is aging and susceptible to breakdowns, especially those caused by the effects of cold weather.
-Ice and snow are troublesome pose dangers to the powerlines that connect businesses to the grid.
+The US’s electric grid is aging and susceptible to breakdowns, especially those caused by the effects of cold weather, with ice and snow posing dangers to the powerlines that connect businesses to the grid.
 When the lines freeze, they become brittle and fragile.
 At the same time, surrounding trees and poles also become heavier as a result of excess moisture.
 Carrying extra snow and ice weight can become overbearing, sometimes leading to breakage in some scenarios.
 If a tree were to fall onto a powerline, the line could break, disrupting the flow of electricity to buildings in the vicinity.

 Rain also poses unique issues that cause power outages.
 Not all electricity travels through the interconnected system of poles and lines; some move underground.
 When rain runoff is too heavy for drainage systems to handle, it backs up and causes floods.
 Flood water then seeps into the ground and can disrupt utilities.

 Power outages are a significant issue for foodservice because the industry relies heavily on electric-powered cold storage equipment to preserve inventory.
 Thousands of dollars of expensive, perishable stock can spoil when the power goes out, forcing teams to discard it.
 Even when the power comes back on, rebounding from an outage-induced loss event is time-consuming and expensive.
 Potentially, teams may need to work overtime to prep lost food, resulting in additional labor expenditures.